Owners that overspend when starting their bar are at risk of failure. But under-spending can also force bars to close down.

 Full Service at Full Speed

 Try Square for Restaurants free for 30 days.

 The type of bar you decide to open influences the size of the space you need and other costs to open a bar.
 Here are a few bar options you can consider:

-Pub/ hotel: A well-worn bar that usually skips the frills.
+Dive bar: A well-worn bar that usually skips the frills is also known as a dive bar.
 The name of the game here is simplicity and authenticity, rather than overworked decor and fancy cocktail lists.
-At a pub, guests can enjoy good drinks and relax.
+At a dive bar, guests can enjoy cheap drinks and relax.
 The biggest costs drivers are size and seating.

 Cocktail bar: Known for their hyperlocal environment and mixologists that craft exquisite masterpieces, cocktail bars have become wildly popular to open up.
 Elements of a cocktail bar include a small bar, stocked with high-quality liquor and funky additives.
 Limited seating space creates an intimate vibe, alluding to exclusivity.
 Most cocktail bars only serve liquor and have a selective wine list.
 While you may reap the benefits of renting a smaller space, the interior design and ingredients are important in setting the mood in a cocktail bar.

 Nightclub: A nightclub is an establishment for nighttime entertainment like live music, DJs, and dancing.
 You should look for an outsized space that can generally accommodate a larger group of people.
 Nightclub owners spend a good portion of their money on decor, lighting, and the amount of employees needed to run a club.
 In most cases, a nightclub requires the most funds when getting off the ground.

 Your dream bar could also fall somewhere in between these categories, and that’s okay.
 The most important thing is to determine your target market and then understand what elements you need to make that bar successful.